 Troubleshooting WordPress isn’t as scary as you might think.
 Any error you run into has a fix, and in most cases, they’re relatively straightforward.
+Sometimes even a quick page refresh can fix an error (this depends on the error you are getting).
 Plus, the platform is so popular that you can find detailed tutorials on how to tackle any problems – including some of the most complex WordPress database errors.

 If you run into an error establishing a database connection to WordPress, here are three ways to fix it:

 - Use WordPress’ repair database feature.

 - Check and update your WordPress database’s login credentials.